xrsrke/xrsrke/README.md

 Most of my work just get started and in progress.
 So stay tuned!!

+Currently, I'm working on build stable diffusion, GPT-2 and AlphaZero from scratch.
+Feel free to check them out on my github.

 Best way to reach me is discord: neuralink#7014

 <!--